Horizon Scanner

 Our Building Safety page Building Safety Solicitors | Foot Anstey sets out the range of issues we anticipate developers encountering in relation to their property portfolios.

-As also mentioned under Land, the Labour Government has set out its plans for commonhold reform to “reinvigorate commonhold tenure” by making it the default tenure for shared residential flats and mixed-use blocks.
+As also discussed in our Land section, the Labour Government has set out its plans for commonhold reform to “reinvigorate commonhold tenure” by making it the default tenure for shared residential flats and mixed-use blocks.

 Commonhold is a way of owning freehold properties which have communal facilities.
 The unit holder owns the freehold interest in their respective unit and is a member of the commonhold association which owns and manages the common parts of the building or estate.